simonireilly/cypress-lit/README.md

 ### Setup

-The command to add your needs to be imported from the package and
+The command needs to be imported from the package and added to cypress commands.

 ```ts
 // ./cypress/support/component.ts